umtclskn/CarND-LaneLines-P1/README.md

 ![alt text][image1]

-### 2. Identify potential shortcomings with your current pipeline
+### 2. Potential shortcomings with current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+Pipeline could handle straight line.
+If pipeline face off any bad scenario, pipeline will not work.
+For example it could not work when lanes has curve or  it may be left line exist but right lane does not exist or both of them does not exist.
+When night or evening it would not work.

-### 3. Suggest possible improvements to your pipeline
+### 3. Suggest possible improvements to pipeline

-A possible improvement would be to ...
+A possible improvement would be to use quadratic formulas for getting curve parameters.

-Another potential improvement could be to ...
+Bir başka potansiyel gelişme de sabitler olabilir, örneğin Canny Edge Detection, ROI, HoughLinesP parametreleri otomatik olarak ayarlanabilir gece ve gündüz konumuna göre.